Home FAQ → The Buddhist View on the “Self”

 The Buddhist View on the "Self"

-Eastern philosophies are based on the Truth of Interconnectedness.
-Interconnectedness implies “sharing life” with others through relationships and with the environment.
+Buddhism also stresses the fact that one’s life is not possible without others.
+The Truth of Interconnectedness implies “sharing life” with others (through relationships and with the environment).

 No Permanent Separate Self - constitutes the core meaning of the Buddha’s teaching of Anatta.